GAIA-X4PLC-AAD/EDC-Blockchain-Interface/Readme.md

 # EDC Interface

+This branch contains the EDC Interface implementation for a local IPFS setup.
+It is required that the IPFS node is running in the same network and is accessible via the IPFS API.
+For the purpose of data integrity and access management a self-signed SSL certificate is used to establish a HTTPS connection to this API.
+Further, users must authenticate themselves with a username and apiKey included in the http header.
+For more details, please refer to the Swagger documentation.

 ## IPFS Setup

 In order to pin content to the IPFS you must include your Pinata API credentials in the form of environment parameters: